-- Motor vehicle collisions: the leading cause of spinal cord injuries, approximately 50 percent of all new spinal cord injuries are caused by auto accidents.
+- Motor vehicle collisions: As the leading cause of spinal cord injuries, approximately 50 percent of all new spinal cord injuries are caused by auto accidents.

 - Falls: falls on slippery or poorly maintained surfaces, and falls from great heights are the second most common cause of spinal cord injuries.
-23 percent of all spinal cord injuries result form falls.
+23 percent of all spinal cord injuries result from falls.

 - Violent assaults: 14 percent of spinal cord injuries are caused by physical violence.